 In support of additional liquidity considerations, in November 2022 shareholders approved the Board's proposal to create biannual Liquidating Share Classes (each an "LSC").
 The first LSC was created in early January 2023 with 25.0% of outstanding Ordinary Shares being converted into the LSC, with electing investors receiving a pro-rata allocation.
-The LSC will receive 25.0% of distributions coming from the Company's portfolio which was invested as at the LSC's creation (i.e. LSCs do not participate in Company investments made post-LSC creation), with 100% of the proceeds distributed to LSC shareholders, net of expenses and holdbacks for fund level debt.
-The first LSC distribution was made in February 2023 in relation to January 2023 portfolio distributions.
+The LSC receives an allocation of distributions generated from the Company's investment portfolio as at the LSC's creation (i.e. LSCs do not participate in Company investments made post-LSC creation), with proceeds distributed to LSC shareholders, net of withholdings for expenses and debt servicing.
+The Company's first LSC received distributions during 2023 totalling US\$0.1695 per Liquidating Share.
+The Company paid an additional LSC distribution in February 2024 bringing the inception to date average quarterly Liquidating Share Class distribution to US\$0.0409, exceeding the targeted quarterly Ordinary Share dividend rate of US\$0.0225 by US\$0.0184 per share.